fbpx

 GVT is not a special workout approach and doesn’t work for everyone.
 For instance, less advanced trainees don’t need volume training to make good progress because they aren’t as used to the training stress.

-Similarly, people with impaired recovery (e.g., not enough sleep, dieting for fat loss, too much life stress, etc.) would be better off with a more moderate training approach.
+Similarly, people with impaired recovery – for example, not enough sleep, dieting for fat loss, or too much life stress – would be better off with a lower-volume training approach.
 Such individuals could do better with a more moderate approach, such as a 2 or 4-day upper/lower split.

 In one study, researchers compared a modified German volume training approach to a traditional hypertrophy plan (5).